Austinsucy/F3-Frost-Data-Challenge---Data-Slayers/README.md

 We implemented a general model using `LightGBM Gradient Boosting` and a more innovative model using `Stacked Ensemble Knowledge Distillation`, which:

 - Combines tree-based models
-- High-capacity "teacher" models train a simpler "student" model
+- Implements high-capacity "teacher" models that train a simpler "student" model
-- Student preserves performance while reducing inference cost
+- Preserves performance while reducing inference cost

 **Baseline Heuristics**
 In order to compare the effectiveness of our machine learning models, we implemented traditional frost-forecasting rules widely used in agriculture, including: